The U-Pick is currently closed.

 Moderately vigorous tree with easily trained wide-angle branches.
 Forever famous as Thomas Jefferson’s favorite apple though it vastly prefers New York and New England to Virginia.

 Firm and crisp, with a spicy aroma and mild tartness.
-Extremely disease-resistant to apple scab, cedar apple rust and fire blight; moderate resistance to powdery mildew.
 Keeps 5-6 months if refrigerated.
 Introduced circa 1993 Inside, the apple has yellowish-white, firm juicy flesh.
-It is aromatic, with a slightly-tart flavor.
+It is aromatic, with a slightly-tart flavour.

 Galarina are small to medium-sized apples, with some ribbing, and green-yellow skin almost fully covered by red.
 The skin is smooth, but thick and tough.
 The bite is very crisp and juicy into coarse-grained yellow flesh.
 Sugar is foremost and a little aggressive but ultimately nicely balanced with tartness.
 Given the modern preference for sweetness, that is probably the way to be.